What do you think of the LITRG website?

 What is shared lives care?

 It is where an adult either lives with or regularly visits a shared lives carer in the home of that carer and shares in the family and community life of that carer.
-Shared lives carers have people matched with them by shared lives ‘schemes’.
+Shared lives carers have people matched with them by shared lives schemes or local authorities.
 These social care schemes are regulated and they approve and train the shared lives carers.
 Shared lives care can include respite care in certain circumstances.
 Respite carers should ask their scheme for guidance on this matter.

 What is qualifying care?